luguina/Getting-and-Cleaning-Data-Course-Project/README.md

 Getting-and-Cleaning-Data-Course-Project
 ========================================

-This readme file explains how all of the scripts work in order to prepare tidy data from a raw data set of _Human Activity Recognition Using Smartphones_.
-The goal of this script is to create a data set that can be used for later analysis.
+This readme file explains how the script works in order to prepare tidy data from a raw data set of _Human Activity Recognition Using Smartphones_.

 This script should be able to use the data from this [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and:
 1. Merge the training and the test sets to create one data set, extracting only the measurements on the mean and standard deviation for each measurement.